William Horlick High School: History

 Horlick High School opened on September 17, 1928.
-The school was named after William Horlick, the original patent holder of malted milk, who had donated the land for the school ten years earlier.
+The school is named after William Horlick, the co-inventor (with his brother, James Horlick) of malted milk, who had donated the land for the school ten years earlier.
 The school was introduced to the public during an open house in mid-December 1928, but was not officially dedicated until January 1929.
 At that time the school had 33 rooms, 16 full-time and 7 part-time teachers, and an enrollment of 407 students.
 The school was constructed at a cost of US$721,176.

 The early students at the school were referred to as 'Northsiders' because of the school's location in Racine County.
 This resulted in an association with the North Star, as shown in its incorporation in the school's emblem.
 The school's annual, Polaris, is also named after the star.

 In 1931, Horlick donated 5 acre additional of land, increasing his total donation to 17 acre.
 The additional land was used for an athletic field.